-A guide on Swiss tax deductions to help lower on your tax burden in Switzerland.
+In this guide, we explain the various Swiss tax deductions to help lower your tax burden as an expat living in Switzerland.

 Switzerland: An attractive location for taxation

 The tax burden in Switzerland is the lowest in Europe with a VAT of 7.7%.
 Swiss income taxes are also very favourable compared to other European cities.
 Expatriates working in Switzerland get allowances for certain standard deductions.